 I forgot my Library Card Number, or my PIN.
 If you have misplaced or forgotten your Library Card number or PIN, we can help.
 Please call our Ask Me Line at 937.463.2665, Monday through Friday, 10 am - 6 pm and Saturday 12 - 3 pm.
 Or, send us an email with your specific questions.

 Do you have information on your website about the Coronavirus?
 Yes.
 We have provided links to credible health officials.

 I have a question/concern that is not addressed here.
-No worries, our AskMe Line voicemail is operating.
-Please call 937-463-2665 and leave a message.
+No worries, reach out to our AskMe Line at 937.463.2665 Tuesday through Friday, 3 - 6 pm and Saturday, 12 - 3 pm. to speak with a person or leave a message.
 We will return your call as soon as possible.
 Or send us an email.

 Please know, YOUR Dayton Metro Library is doing our absolute best to adapt to these rapidly-changing variables.
 We continue to explore ways to serve our loyal patrons, and will keep you informed as services and operations are able to change.
 Thank you for your thoughtful ideas and input, and please keep yourself informed by using the best and most reliable resources available.